MORE SUNLIGHT

 On December 27, a few weeks before the storm, I lost a dear tree friend, the Northern Catalpa tree that you may have seen me write about previously here or on my Instagram page.
 I woke up in the morning to a person in a bright orange sweatshirt shimmying up the main trunk of the tree.
 I hoped at first that he was assessing some branches to trim for maintenance, but when I looked outside and saw how large the tree crew was, I knew that I was experiencing my last morning with this arboreal elder.
 I still grieve the loss of this tree.
 I mourn the loss of the shade and groundedness they offered me throughout a deep period of mourning in 2023, as I also mourn the loss of shelter for the squirrels, birds, and other families of wildlife imperceptible to my eye.

-I worked full day that day at Clary Sage, so I could not watch the entire take down occur, but I was able to salvage a large branch from one of the site workers for my porch garden before I left the house.
+I worked a full day that day at Clary Sage, so I could not watch the entire take down occur, but I was able to salvage a large branch from one of the site workers for my porch garden before I left the house.
 When I returned home at the end of the evening, there was a large log from a trunk of the tree resting along the sidewalk near where it used to grow.
 The moon had just been full in Cancer the day previous, and I had done an extensive reading for myself for the year ahead.
 The roots and branches of that tree had held and supported the wisdom offered to me in this reading.
 That night, after the tree’s light had been extinguished and I had returned home from work, there was an empty space in the night sky where their branches once sprawled.
 I sat on their remaining trunk, and gazed at the waning full moon, clouds quickly rolling by in front of her.
 The opening in the sky is still bittersweet.
 I have more sunlight in my home now, which my houseplants are enjoying, but I no longer have one of my elders around.

 The earth and the cosmos, of which we are a part, can hold our grief.
 This is a time to hold grief with one another.
 A time to mourn the retreat of many nourishing ecosystems.
 And a time to imagine ways to build new, flourishing ecosystems of care for one another, human and non-human alike.